munkyuK/munkyuK.github.io/_pages/research.md

 Fourier Holographic Endomicroscopy
 ======
 ![setup_scheme](https://github.com/munkyuK/munkyuK.github.io/blob/master/images/setup_scheme.png?raw=true)
+Endoscope is a minimally invasive imaging tool to see inside the human body.
+There are many types, but here we consider bundle fiber endoscope.
+Since fiber bundle delivers an image, there is no need to attach a scanner at the distal side.
+This makes the endoscope thin and robust.
+However, it is used as fluorescent endoscope because of reflection noise from the probe itself is too strong.
+Since fluorescence imaging can be limited in medical, here we designed new endoscope system for reflectance imaging.

+In conventional reflectance endoscope using bundle fiber, the fiber surface is at the image plane of the target, so the cores act like image pixels.
+The sample signal and back-reflection noise are captured by the same core, so the image contrast is degraded.
+Also, you can see the pixelized image because of the spacing between the cores.
+To resolve this fundamental issue, we placed the distal tip of the fiber at some distance away from the sample.
+In this case, the back-reflection noise only occurs at an illumination core while the target information is captured by other cores.
+So we could easily eliminate the back-reflection noise.
+However, the signals captured at the other cores are in the defocused plane such that they do not form an image by themselves.
+Furthermore, they experience core-dependent phase retardations depending on the bending and twist of the fiber.
+We measure holographic image placed some distance away from the fiber and developed novel lensless image reconstruction method that finds and eliminates core-dependent phase retardations in situ.

 Reference :
 * Wonjun Choi*, Munkyu Kang*, Jin H. Hong, Ori Katz, Byunghak Lee, Guang Hoon Kim, Youngwoon Choi, Wonshik Choi, "Flexible-type ultrathin holographic endoscope for microscopic imaging of unstained biological tissues", Nature Communications., 13, 4469 (2022)